AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+children"></a>

 ### *sceneNode.children : <code>SceneNodeList</code>*
 Returns a list of this node's children.
 List is length 0 if the node has no children.
 The first child is lowest in the z order.This list is not an Array object, but has a number of Array-like methods for convenience.
 The list is immutable.
-Use[SceneNode#removeFromParent()](SceneNode#removeFromParent()) and [Group#addChild()](Group#addChild()) to add/remove child nodes.
+Use[removeFromParent](#SceneNode+removeFromParent) and [Group#addChild](Group#addChild) to add/remove child nodes.

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true